Remember, Remind, Recall, Recollect: What’s the Difference?

 • I remember leaving my phone here.

-• Darren could remember seeing his friend crossing the street.
+• Darren remembered seeing his friend crossing the street.

 Remind